balakreshnan/Samples2021/DataScience/mldevops.md

 - Create Docker container to run the Microservice
 - Create the container orchestration enginer (if new), other wise use existing
 - Deploy the new Rest API and decommision the old one (if exists)
+- When score model is used if performance degrade create a model train run and deployment